harness/developer-hub/release-notes/platform.md

   The EULA is displayed when you enable AIDA at the account scope (**Account Settings** > **Account Resources** > **Default Settings** > **Harness AI Developer Assistant**).

-  You are prompted to sign the EULA only once.
-It is not presented subsequently.
+  Each account user must sign the EULA only once.

   The setting is inherited at the project scope.